NYC's quintessential Chino-Latino gem. Must-try Peruvian Chinese fusion w/ amazing rotisserie chicken & seco de res.

 Important Note

-One commenter noted that 'your mileage may vary' regarding the dining experience.
+One commenter noted that 'your mileage may vary' regarding the experience at this establishment, suggesting potential variability in service or specific dish quality.

 Positive"This commenter clarified that Peruvian Chinese food, known as Chifa, is a distinct cuisine that originated in Peru and is unrelated to the 'bastardized Chinese Mexican food in NYC'."